 “Failure to meet the requirements listed above may indicate that an independent study program is not the appropriate placement for your student and may result in your student’s withdrawal from Method Schools.
 If a student is withdrawn for failing to meet the enrollment requirements, the student will not be able to re-enroll for the remainder of the current academic year and one academic year following.”

-California Independent Study regulations require that any student enrolled in Method Schools has a signed Independent Study Master Agreement on file for each year they are enrolled.
-The student, the parent/guardian, and our teachers must sign the agreement prior to starting a class or attending onsite.
-Additionally, should a learning coach, other than the parent/guardian be responsible for instruction, he/she must also sign the Master Agreement.
-Please work with your teacher to ensure that your child’s Master Agreement is signed in a timely manner.
+California Independent Study regulations require that any student enrolled in Method Schools has signed an Independent Study Master Agreement on file for each year they are enrolled.
+The student, the parent/guardian and our teachers must sign the agreement.
+Additionally, should a learning coach other than the parent/guardian be responsible for instruction, he/she must also sign the Master Agreement.
+Please work with your teacher to ensure that your child’s ISMA is signed in a timely manner.

 “Failure to provide a signed Independent Study Master Agreement prior to each year will result in your child’s withdrawal from our program due to this state requirement.”

-Each student who enrolls at Method takes a diagnostic assessment in Reading and Math.
+Upon enrollment, each student takes a diagnostic assessment in Reading and Math.
 Our teachers use this data to help with course placement and create a personalized instructional plan for each student.
-These tests are required for all students and will continue to take these tests each month to determine progress.
+These tests are required quarterly for all students.

 In signing the independent study master agreement upon enrollment, the student agrees to the following: